bluflowr/theywritecode/README.md

 # They Write Code Django App

-This project takes random identities and puts them together in funny and thought provoking ways to show how people who code come from everywhere!
+This project takes random identities and puts them together in funny and thought provoking ways showing us that a coder can be anyone.

 ## APIs Used